ecshreve/sitedev/overview/_posts/2023-12-01-lab-overview.md

 Metrics and monitoring are some of my favorite things to work on.
 I've used a variety of tools over the years, and I'm always looking for new ways to visualize and understand the data I collect.

-I'm currently using a combination of Prometheus[^prometheus-docs] and Grafana[^grafana-docs] to collect and display metrics from my homelab.
-Additionally I'm running Promtail[^promtail-docs] and Loki[^loki-docs] to collect logs.
-All are running as jobs on my [Nomad](/overview/nomad) cluster.
+I'm currently using a combination of Prometheus[^prometheus-docs] and Grafana[^grafana-docs] to collect and display metrics from lab.
+Additionally I'm running Loki[^loki-docs] to collect logs.
+All three are deployed as jobs in a single node [Nomad](/overview/nomad) cluster.

 ### Grafana Dashboards

-Keeping track of dashboard configuration is something I'm still trying to find the right solution for, but here's a few of the dashboards I'm using today.
+Keeping track of dashboard configurations is something I'm still trying to find the right solution for, but here's a few of the dashboards I have up and running today.

 Node Exporter
 [![Node Exporter](/assets/images/monitoring/node-exporter.png)](/assets/images/monitoring/node-exporter.png)